PEACE Cable: Incidents

-On 4 March 2025, the PEACE cable was reported to have been cut approximately 1,450 kilometers from Zafarana, Egypt impacting traffic to Marseille.
+On 4 March 2025, the PEACE cable was reported to have been cut approximately 1,450 kilometers from Zafarana, Egypt, impacting traffic to Marseille and causing significant internet disruptions across Somalia and parts of East Africa.
+The Somali National Communications Authority (NCA) reported slower connection speeds and reduced streaming quality, prompting local telecommunications providers to reroute traffic through backup networks to stabilize connectivity.
 It became the second cable concurrently affected by an outage in the Red Sea, alongside the AAE-1 cable which was cut 180 kilometers from Zafarana on 29 December 2024 and was pending full restoration amidst delays.

 The cause of the breakage was not disclosed, but in recent years, multiple cable cuts in the Red Sea have been attributed to abandoned ships drifting and damaging subsea infrastructure, reportedly due to Houthi-related maritime activity in Yemeni waters.

-Repairs were initially expected to take several months, likely due to a global cable ship capacity crunch that has delayed numerous projects.
+Repairs were initially expected to take several months, with local estimates suggesting restoration might not occur until mid-April 2025 due to a global cable ship capacity crunch.
 Yet, the PEACE cable was restored on 26 March 2025, just three weeks after the outage began—a significantly shorter outage compared to other submarine cable interruptions in the Red Sea.